Research

 At the Leading Edge of Castleman Disease Research

-Scientists at the CSTL conduct research projects across many subfields of science with the goal of improving the diagnosis, treatment, and management of Castleman Disease and other cytokine storms.
+Scientists at the Center for Cytokine Storm Treatment & Laboratory (CSTL) [pronounced “Castle”] conduct research projects across many subfields of science with the goal of improving the diagnosis, treatment, and management of Castleman Disease and other cytokine storms.
 Our group is unique in that instead of focusing on one experimental technique, or subfield, our lab uses multiple techniques to study Castleman disease (and related diseases) from multiple angles.
-To fulfill this goal, the CSTL recruits scientists from different backgrounds and expertise such as basic bench research, biobanking, and data analysis.
+To fulfill this goal, the CSTL recruits scientists from different backgrounds and areas of expertise such as basic bench research, biobanking, computational analysis, clinical research, and clinical trials.

 Our interests include elucidating the etiology, dysregulated cell types, signaling pathways, and effector cytokines in idiopathic multicentric Castleman disease (iMCD) and related cytokine storm disorders; identifying effective treatments for iMCD patients; PI3K/Akt/mTOR signaling in iMCD; understanding the role of stromal cells and chemokines in iMCD.